criblio/appscope/website/src/pages/docs/config-file.md

   #
   # Uncomment this entry to override the regex details or to set detect to
   # false.
 The payload setting here is never used.
 AppScope never sends
-  # encrypted payloads to disk or to Cribl Stream.
+  # encrypted payloads to disk, to Cribl Stream, or to Cribl Edge.
   #
   #- name: TLS
   #  regex: "^(?:(?:16030[0-3].{4})|(?:8[0-9a-fA-F]{3}01))"